gautemo/Gaute-Meek-Olsen/src/dev-blog/intro-firestore.md

 }
 ```

 The differences are that `set` uses the city as the ID, while `add` autogenerates an ID.
 Also if you use the set method and a document with the same ID already exists, it will be overwritten unless you add the { merge: true } option.
-Notice that `then` and `catch` are not required.
+Notice that `then` and `catch` is not required.

 Now we need some HTML.